 If you are uncomfortable with the idea of tri-annual vaccinations, you can request your vet perform a titer test on your cat to see if he still has protective antibodies against the pathogens that vaccinations protect against.
 The cost of a titer test is similar to that of a vaccination.

-If you do decide to go with tri-annual vaccinations, it will still be necessary for your cat to see a veterinarian every year for his annual check-up.
+If you do decide to go with tri-annual vaccinations, your cat will still need an annual check-up.

 Your veterinarian is always the best person to speak to when it comes to the frequency and type of vaccinations your cat should have.